The much-loved American artist Maurice Prendergast once wrote in his notebook,

 Art is the great stimulus of life -I find it year by year more rich, more desirable, and more mysterious.

-His art, though, featured familiar scenes of parks and beaches, holidays, festivals and picnics.
-He was ahead of his time, creating bright, light-filled paintings that resemble delicate mosaics when representational art was still the norm.
+His art featured familiar scenes of parks and beaches, holidays, festivals and picnics.
+But his paintings resembled delicate mosaics more than the representational art then popular in the United States.

 Maurice Prendergast was one of the first American painters to paint in a manner inspired by the French Post-Impressionists like Vincent van Gogh, Georges Seurat and Paul Cezanne.